 Source: Future of Manufacturing Council, World Economic Forum.

-The manufacturing sector is subject to transitions as economies develop, so do their capabilities.
-Three stages can be identified with a growing level of added-value and complexity, each characterized by different manufacturing strategies and policies.
+The manufacturing sector is subject to transitions as economies develop, and so do their capabilities.
+Three stages can be identified with a growing level of added value and complexity, each characterized by different manufacturing strategies and policies.

 - Comparative advantages.
 In the earlier stages, the concerns are about what comparative advantages a country already has because of its factor endowments.
 Some may be permanent (e.g., resources), while others may be temporary (e.g., low-cost labor).
 This stage tends to be factor-driven and can be implemented with limited capital investments and relatively low capabilities.
 The share of manufacturing in the national GDP increases rapidly.